yhhhli/BRECQ/README.md

 We release the code for multi-GPU reconstruction.

 Note that this cannot be simply performed with `torch.nn.DataParallel` or DDP.
-To synchorize the gradients, activation scale, etc., we have to manully call `torch.cuda.allreduce`.
+To synchorize the gradients, activation scale, etc., we have to manully call `torch.distributed.allreduce`.

 The first step is to initialize the distributed envrionment, and then use distributed sampler for data loading.